 Before you shampoo, pre-shampoo.
 This means using conditioner to detangle your hair before you wash it.
 Even before you wet your hair, massage the product into the dry strands.
 Use your fingers to separate curls.
 Then wait a few minutes before you step into the shower and shampoo as normal.

 Co-wash or wash less

 Some people with curly hair find that their locks are easier to manage if they don’t wash them every single day.
-Others extend the time between shampooings by washing with only conditioner and water.
+Others extend the time between shampooings by washing with only water.
 That’s called “co-washing.”

 Use mild shampoos without drying ingredients

 Since curly hair tends to be drier than straight hair, be sure to use gentle shampoos.
 Watch out for sulfates and alcohols that can strip essential moisture from your strands and scalp.

 If you struggle with frizz, stick to using cool or lukewarm water, not hot.
 You’ll lose less moisture that way.
 It will also make your hair shinier.

 Did you know that some people with curly hair don’t dry it with regular cotton towels?
 Instead, they use a soft T-shirt or a microfiber towel.
 And they don’t scrub it dry; they wrap their hair and let the fabric absorb the excess water for a while.
 This avoids roughing up the cuticle.

 Your hair is fragile while it’s wet.
 Don’t brush it.
 Instead, use a good quality comb.
 Apply detangler if you need it to overcome snarls.